About the Author

 My name is Patrick D. Joyce, and I write young adult thrillers made of music, history, and mystery.

 As the son of a U.S. Foreign Service officer, I grew up in extraordinary places.
 After early years in Burma (Myanmar), West Germany, and Washington, D.C., I lived in Nicaragua, Cuba, and three times in the Soviet Union.
 At embassies staffed by diplomats, Marines, and spies, I was surrounded by secrets.
-(You can hear me talk about my experiences on the award-winning Cold War Conversations podcast.)

 I always wanted to write novels, but life took me in other directions first.
 After college I became a newspaper reporter.
 I then switched gears to earn a Ph.D. in government and taught political science for several years.
 I went on to manage my wife's solo medical practice for more than a decade.